muzzley/process-id-dealer/README.md

 If you're running multiple instances of the same application and need to associate a small and reusable identifier, you've come to the right place.

+Why not simply use `pid`s?
+Because `pid`s are too volatile for our use case.

 Let's consider an example:

 * The first, second and third instances get ids 0, 1 and 2, respectively.